Definition of Mentorship: What Is a Mentor and Do You Need One?

 - If you should personally seek a mentor

 - What to look for in a mentor

 - How to make the most of your mentorship

 What Is the Definition of Mentorship?

 A mentorship is a relationship between two people where the individual with more experience, knowledge, and connections is able to pass along what they have learned to a more junior individual within a certain field.
-The more senior individual is called the mentor, and the more junior individual is called the mentee.
+The more senior individual is the mentor, and the more junior individual is the mentee.

 The mentor benefits because they are able to lead the future generation in an area they care about and ensure that best practices are passed along; meanwhile, the mentee benefits because they have proven that they are ready to take the next step in their career and can receive the extra help needed to make that advancement.

 A mentor can help you advance within your field and connect you with opportunities that you might not have otherwise had access to.
 They do this by sharing their knowledge, helping you identify opportunities in your path, and potentially opening doors for you when the time comes.

 Almost every great achiever in history has claimed that they had a great mentor at some point during their rise to excellence.